Buyer - Be Aware - You need to do your own Due Diligence

 • Roof leaks or HVAC problems

-Once you get the inspection report, you can ask the seller to make repairs—or negotiate a lower price.
+Once you get the inspection report, you may be able to ask the seller to make repairs or negiotiate a lower price, depending on your offer structure and competition.

 3. Look Into Zoning and Restrictions